-- 10.2.1 Strive to reduce the tax load for residential properties by pursuing a stronger non-residential to residential ratio in the local property assessment base. - 10.2.2 Work and cooperate with partners in the region in promoting appropriate economic development intiatives. - 10.2.3 Pursue increased opportunities for local employment. - 10.2.4 Support home businesses as appropriate
+- 10.2.1 Strive to reduce the tax load for residential properties by pursuing a stronger non-residential to residential ratio in the local property assessment base. - 10.2.2 Cooperate with partners in the region in promoting appropriate economic development. - 10.2.3 Pursue increased opportunities for local employment. - 10.2.4 Support home businesses as appropriate.

-- 10.3.1 The Town will support the diversification and expansion of the economic base within Rimbey and the region through the growth and expansion of various economic activities. - 10.3.2 The Town will pursue opportunities to support and stimulate appropriate economic development in order to achieve a non-residential to residential assessment ratio to provide a balanced sharing of the tax burden. - 10.3.3 The Town shall encourage and support home businesses and home occupations provided that they do not affect the general character of the residential district in which they are located. - 10.3.4 The Town, with the assistance of private landowners, shall continue to work with partners in the region and senior levels of government to attract additional economic activity to the area, diversify the existing economic base and foster the continued growth and success of existing economic sectors and businesses. - 10.3.5 The Town will actively market available commercial and industrial properties and ensure that the land use planning decisions maintain an adequate supply of readily serviceable commercial and industrial land. - 10.3.6 While a broad range of economic activity should be accommodated, activities which, in the opinion of the Town, detract from the community's character, quality of life for its residents, or unduly impact the environment or the Town's infrastructure shall not be supported. - 10.3.7 The Town shall share resources and information with local and regional businesses and agencies to support economic development in the Rimbey area. - 10.3.8 The Town shall work with the development industry to provide efficient land use, subdivision and development approval processes, while addressing the need for proper public, stakeholder and public agency consultation in those approval processes.
+- 10.3.1 The Town will support the diversification of the economic base of Rimbey and the region through the development and expansion of economic activities. - 10.3.2 The Town will seek opportunities to support and stimulate appropriate economic development in order to achieve a non-residential to residential assessment ratio to provide a balanced sharing of the tax burden. - 10.3.3 The Town shall encourage and facilitate development of home-based businesses and home occupations that are compatible with residential land uses. - 10.3.4 The Town, with the assistance of private landowners, shall continue to work with partners in the region and senior levels of government to attract additional economic activity to the area, diversify the existing economic base and foster the continued growth and success of existing economic sectors and businesses. - 10.3.5 The Town will actively market available commercial and industrial properties and ensure that the land use planning decisions maintain an adequate supply of readily serviceable commercial and industrial land. - 10.3.6 While a broad range of economic activity should be accommodated, activities which, in the opinion of the Town, detract from the community's character, quality of life for its residents, or unduly impact the environment or the Town's infrastructure shall not be supported. - 10.3.7 The Town shall share resources and information with local and regional businesses and agencies to support economic development in the Rimbey area. - 10.3.8 The Town shall work with the development industry to provide efficient land use, subdivision, and development approval processes, while addressing the need for proper public, stakeholder, and public agency consultation in those approval processes.